jibjoub/Countries/README.md

 - Clone the repository in Android Studio

 ## Future improvements
+- Migrate to version catalog for dependency management
 - Refactor WorldRepositoryImpl
 - Persistence of already fetched data by using a framework like Room
 - Allow the user to choose from continents